Alro10/twitter-sentiment-live/README.md

 raise JSONDecodeError("Expecting value", s, err.value) from None json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0)
 ```
-- Run on webserver.
+- Deploy on webserver.
 - Run inside docker containers.
 - Add neutral sentiment, that is possible since VADER is able to do.
-- Use other approaches for sentiment analysis, such as CNN, LSTM, etc. But we will need a database in Portuguese for training the algorithm, I didn't find a good database.
+- Use other approaches for sentiment analysis, such as ConvNets, LSTM, etc. But we will need a database in Portuguese for training the algorithm, I didn't find a good database.

 *Send a pull request or open an issue are very welcome!* :+1: